Clarity before spend

 What presents as a sales problem is often a positioning problem.
 What looks like a marketing problem is often a channel problem.
 What feels like a people problem is often a process problem.
 The diagnostic improves the quality of the read before effort, budget, or leadership attention is directed into the wrong place.

-The aim is to help a commercial leader see where pressure actually sits, what can wait, what needs attention now, and whether the next best step is a GTM, visibility, CRM, market readiness, restaurant revenue, or authority workstream.
+The aim is to help a commercial leader see where pressure actually sits, what can wait, what needs attention now, and whether the next best step is an AI visibility, agentic readiness, go-to-market, digital presence, market entry, or restaurant revenue workstream.

 A diagnostic gives leadership a factual baseline before approving another campaign, sales hire, CRM change, or advisory engagement.